-Starting in late January, you will receive communication and guidance from your FYS instructor/advisor, and in February, you will benefit from the assistance of a student support team, including:
+Starting in December, you will receive communication and guidance from your FYS instructor/advisor, and in February, you will benefit from the assistance of other support teams, including:

-- 1) your Feb Orientation leaders: Older Middlebury students remember what it was like to be new here.
+- your Feb Orientation leaders: Older Middlebury students remember what it was like to be new here.
 Those hired to serve as Orientation leaders have been trained to help you navigate much of the uncertainty that comes with beginning life in College.
-You will meet with your Orientation leaders every day during Orientation Week, and they will continue to be a resource for you once the semester officially begins. - 2) your Compass Mentor: While conversations with your FYS advisor might revolve mainly around academics, you will have another adult on campus who is also invested in helping you become the person you want to be and who will connect you to the campus resources that will help you get there.
-Look forward to coffee breaks and long walks with your Compass Mentor. - 3) your First-Year Dean: Your Dean provides guidance on how to navigate the First-Year at Middlebury and will be your main point of contact and support for questions around college process and policies.
+You will meet with your Orientation leaders every day during Orientation Week, and they will continue to be a resource for you once the semester officially begins. - 2) your First-Year Dean: Your Dean provides guidance on how to navigate the First-Year at Middlebury and will be your main point of contact and support for questions around college process and policies.